Brill-Noether theory for curves of a fixed gonality: Deformations of maps: logarithmic and tropical

 The moduli space $\mathscr L(Z)$ is in general extremely singular.
 In contrast, we have the following result of Abramovich and Wise~\cite{AW}.

 \begin{theorem} The stack $\mathscr L(\mathscr A_Z)$ is a logarithmically smooth Artin stack in the smooth topology. \end{theorem}

 A concrete consequence of this is that given a point $p\in \mathscr L(\mathscr A_Z)$, the complete local ring at $p$ is a regular local ring tensored with $\CC[\![Q]\!]$, where $Q$ is the monoid defining a toric variety.
-In fact, if $\Theta$ is the combinatorial type associated to $p$, $Q$ is the dual monoid to the cone $T_\Theta$ described previously.
+In fact, if $\Theta$ is the combinatorial type associated to $p$, then $Q$ is the dual monoid to the cone $T_\Theta$ described previously.
 In the maximally degenerate cases that we consider here, the complete local ring at $p$ will be isomorphic to $\CC[\![Q]\!]$ itself.

 \begin{notation} For the remainder of the paper, we will have no need to work with the global moduli space of logarithmic maps.
-Instead, we will fix a moduli point $[C_0\to Z]$, which will always be clear from context, and understand $\mathscr L(Z)$ to be the deformation space of $[C_0\to Z]$, and analogously for maps to $\mathscr A_Z$. \end{notation}
+Instead, we will fix a moduli point $[C_0\to Z]$, which will always be clear from context, and understand $\mathscr L(Z)$ to be the deformation space of $[C_0\to Z]$ obtained by only examining those logarithmic strata of the moduli space that contain this point.
+We utilize analogous notation for maps to $\mathscr A_Z$. \end{notation}

 Despite its pathological singularity properties, the moduli space $\mathscr L(Z)$ carries a naturally perfect obstruction theory.
 By an observation of Abramovich and Wise, this perfect obstruction theory is obtained from the relative obstruction theory for the natural map $\mathscr L(Z)\to\mathscr L(\mathscr A_Z)$.
-Below, we record a consequence of this fact.
+Below, we record the aspect of this geometry that is relevant for us.

 Consider a one-parameter family of logarithmic prestable maps $\mathscr C\to Z$ over a valuation ring $\spec(R)$.
 By~\cite{R15a,U16}, the skeleton $\overline \Gamma$ associated to the degeneration $\mathscr C$ maps onto the skeleton $\overline \Delta$ of $Z$.
-Passing to the subset of $\Gamma$ that maps to $\Delta$, we obtain a tropical prestable map.
-Since the analytic formal fiber of $\mathscr L(Z)$ consists of equivalence classes of degenerations of maps over valuation rings, this furnishes a \textit{set theoretic} tropicalization map $\mathscr L(Z)^\beth \to T_\Theta$.
+Passing to the subset $\Gamma$ of $\overline{\Gamma}$ that maps to $\Delta$, we obtain a tropical prestable map.
+Since the analytic formal fiber of $\mathscr L(Z)$ consists of equivalence classes of degenerations of maps over valuation rings, this furnishes a \textit{set theoretic} tropicalization map from the locus of the formal fiber where the logarithmic structure is trivial: $\mathscr L(Z)^\beth \to T_\Theta$.
+Note that the $\beth$-space notation typically refers to the full formal fiber rather than the intersection with the locus where the logarithmic structure is trivial, however in this paper we will always use the latter.
+In practice, this means that the generic fiber of the curve associated to a moduli point in $\mathscr L(Z)^\beth$ is always taken to be smooth.

 The following is a local version of~\cite[Theorem D]{R16a}.
+We assume that the logarithmic map is \textit{stable}, i.e. there are no semistable components that are contracted to a point.
+This is merely to fit within the framework of~\cite{R16a}; stability does not play a crucial role in what follows.

 \begin{theorem} Let $[C_0\to Z]$ be a logarithmic stable map of combinatorial type $\Theta$.
 There is a continuous and proper tropicalization map

 In particular, pre-composition with $\mathscr L(Z)\to \mathscr L(\mathscr A_Z)$ yields a continuous and proper tropicalization map